Skip to main content

 Rationale for recommendation

 Haemorrhoid surgery can lead to complications.
-Pain and bleeding are common and pain may persist for several weeks.
+Pain and bleeding are common, and pain may persist for several weeks.
 Urinary retention can occasionally occur and may require catheter insertion.
-Infection, iatrogenic fissuring (tear or cut in the anus), stenosis and incontinence (lack of control over bowel motions) occur more infrequently.
+Infection, iatrogenic fissuring (tear or cut in the anus), stenosis and incontinence (lack of control over bowel motions) are rare complications.
+Therefore, surgery should only be performed in cases of:

 Patient information